srobo/docs/kit/brain_board/python_libraries.md

 Look at the guide on [setting up the simulator]({{ site.baseurl }}/simulator/setting_up_simulator) to find out how to do this.
 </div>

-## Robot Kit
+### Robot Kit

-The following python libraries are installed and available for use in your robot's software:
+The following python libraries are installed and available on the brain board:

 <!-- cspell:disable -->
 * [debugpy 1.7.0](https://pypi.org/project/debugpy)